tutors-sdk/tutors-reference-manual/unit-1-fundamentals/note-10-properties/note.md

 llm: 1
 ~~~

-If you would like the page to be disabled - and not available to anyone, then:
+If you would like the page to be disabled - and no llm content generate then set to 0:

 ~~~yaml
 llm: 0
 ~~~

-*llm: 1* is the default behaviour if you do not include any llm value in the properties.
+llm: 0 is the default behaviour if no setting is found, i.e. no llm content is generated be default.

 ## Image resizing